somar86/PDE-VAE-pytorch/README.md

 # PDE-VAE-pytorch

-Saad Omar's adatation to the implementation of a variational autoencoder (VAE)-based method for extracting interpretable physical parameters (from spatiotemporal data) that parameterize the dynamics of a spatiotemporal system, e.g. a system governed by a partial differential equation (PDE).
+Saad Omar's adaptation to the implementation of a variational autoencoder (VAE)-based method for extracting interpretable physical parameters (from spatiotemporal data) that parameterize the dynamics of a spatiotemporal system, e.g. a system governed by a partial differential equation (PDE).

 Please cite "**Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning**" (https://journals.aps.org/prx/abstract/10.1103/PhysRevX.10.031056) and see the paper for more details.
 This is the official repository for the paper.